Raven (Reiterman book)

 Raven: The Untold Story of the Rev. Jim Jones and His People details the life and ultimate demise of Jim Jones and the Peoples Temple.
 Written by journalist Tim Reiterman, the book reviews the history of the Peoples Temple.
 The book includes numerous interviews, audio tapes and documents among its hundreds of sources.

 Background

 In addition to covering the Jim Jones and the Peoples Temple in articles in the San Francisco Examiner, Reiterman also accompanied Representative Leo Ryan on his November 1978 investigative trip to Jonestown.
-Reiterman was shot when the Peoples Temple's attacked Ryan's delegation at an airstrip in Guyana, but he survived.
+Reiterman was shot when the Peoples Temple attacked Ryan's delegation at an airstrip in Guyana, but he survived.

 Research

 During the course of his research for the book, Reiterman traveled to Indiana and visited locations where Jim Jones grew up and conducted interviews with local residents who knew him.

 Contents

 The book describes the events that occurred in Jonestown, Guyana, where over 900 people lost their lives as the result of mass forced suicide, which constituted the largest loss of American civilian life (other than due to natural disasters or during the course of violence with Native Americans) in United States history until the events of September 11, 2001.
 The book further describes the investigation and death of Representative Ryan.